XieQi2015/MHF-net/README.md

 # MS/HS Fusion Net
 for Multispectral and Hyperspectral Image Fusion
-The code has been test on Windows 10 with Tensorflow 1.12.0
+The code has been test on Windows 10 with Tensorflow 1.12.0 and environment of Spyder

 Outline: